Board of Trustees

 Birgitta Lindros Wohl holds degrees from the University of Stockholm — her native city — and from UCLA.
 She has recently retired from teaching ancient art history at California State University at Northridge (Los Angeles).
 Her excavation experience includes Sweden, Italy and Greece.
 A longstanding interest in the archaeology of Cyprus has, among other things, focused on the Swedish Cyprus Expedition, its history and continued legacy.

-William S. Andreas – Treasurer and Information Technology Officer
+William S. Andreas – Treasurer, Clerk and Information Technology Officer

 William S. Andreas is a senior software designer with IBM.
 Over the past twenty years, he has excavated, catalogued and provided computer support at numerous archaeological sites in Cyprus, particularly Kalavasos Ayios Dhimitrios.
 He is a graduate of the University of Pennsylvania and has studied classical and archaic literature at Boston College.